-film set just before D-Day.
-The Germans drug and capture Major Jefferson Pike, an American intelligence officer on a mission to Lisbon.
-They know he was briefed on the planned time and place of the invasion.
+Just prior to D-Day, the Germans drug and capture Major Jefferson Pike (Garner), a U.S. intelligence officer sent on a mission to Lisbon.
+They know that he's been briefed on the planned time and place of the invasion.
 How to make him talk freely?

-When he wakes, he is told that he has lost all memory of the last six years.
+When Pike awakens, he is told that he has lost all memory of the last six years.
 That's right, Major, it's 1950.
 Yes, of course the Allies won the war back in 1944.
-You are in a U.S. military hospital in Occupied Germany while we treat your most recent bout of amnesia.
-Now, as part of your therapy, what is the last thing you remember?
+You are in a U.S. military hospital in Occupied Germany where we're treating your most recent bout of amnesia.
+Now, as part of your therapy, tell us the last thing you remember...

 - Amnesia Danger: Inverted.
 Pike doesn't have amnesia.
 He just is being made to think he does.